MOUNTAIN DIVISION TRAIL; NORTHERN SECTION:

 Difficulty: Mountain Division Trail [Northern Section]; Easy.
 Flat paved rail trail.

-Mountain Division Trail [Southern Section; South End]; Easy.
+Mountain Division Trail [Central Section] [Southern End]; Easy.
 Flat paved rail trail.
-[North End]; Moderate.
+[Northern End]; Moderate.
 Hilly gravel path.

 Presumpscot River Trail; Easy.
 Flat paved trail and old road.